fau-lgt/KI_meets_VHB/README.md

 |:-----------------------------------------:|:----------------------------------------:|
 |       **(a)** Design domain and problem setup       |      **(b)** Optimized domain       |

-*Figure 1: Typical topology optimization problem with problem definition and boundary condi- tions, Fig. 1a, and candidate design solution, Fig. 1b obtained by using the topology optimization algorithm from Chandrasekhar et al. [^1].*
+*Figure 1: Typical topology optimization problem with problem definition and boundary conditions, Fig. 1a, and candidate design solution, Fig. 1b obtained by using the topology optimization algorithm from Chandrasekhar et al. [^1].*

 ### What makes GM-TOuNN different